Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

-#### Tests User Story
+#### User Story
 + I've uploaded a recipe I don't like anymore and I want to remove it. <!-- Tests for deletion of recipe --><!-- Tests C.R.U.D. -->

 #### Expectation(s):
 1. A recipe will be created, viewed, edited, and deleted.
 1. A missing recipe message is flashed when a user tries to view a deleted recipe.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
-1. The page content doesn't overlap and is easily read.
+1. The page content doesn't overlap and is easy to read.

 #### Assumption(s):
-1. The tester will create an account for this test, and will keep a record of the account.
+1. The tester will create an account for this test and will keep a record of the account.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
 1. Click on **Login** on the navigation bar.
 1. Click on the **Create Account** tab.
-1. Fill out all the appropriate information and submit said information.
+1. Fill out all the appropriate information and click submit.
 1. Once the **Profile** page opens, click on the **Share Recipe** button.
-1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
+1. Fill out all the appropriate information, including an avatar, and click submit.
 1. Check over newly created recipe for all appropriate information.
 1. Favorite the recipe.
 1. Click the **Edit Recipe** button.